CadeCustard/Final-Project-Digital-Concept-Tutorial/README.md

 Cade Custard
 This is a tutorial on how to build a computer

-The reccomended audience is basic beginner knowledgables.
+The reccomended audience is basic knowledge.